ThreeBearsBalancedWithText_18Sep2024_Vignette

 In 2016, it was estimated that 80% of UK index-linked gilts (“ILGs”) were held by UK pension schemes.
 The position may still be similar but DMO doesn’t possess the information.
 Since November 1998. the real yield has been as high as +2.54% in April 2001) and as low as (2.58%) in December 2021, the same year.
 Before 1998, the real yield had been as high as 4.49% at the end of 1991 but daily data are not available before 1998.
 This was never previously anticipated, being economically irrational, driving circular LDI strategies.

-Risk quantification is very poorly captured by scalars, with stochastic processes offering a much better approach.
+Risk quantification is very poorly captured by scalars, with stochastic processes offering an enormously much better approach.
 Specifically, stakeholders can and should be given much richer information, permitting better strategies to be followed.
 It seems to me that accountants and actuaries are using mark-to-market despite the evidence rather than because of it.